 Christmas Cocos Chocolate Cookies

-Simple coconut-forward Christmas cookies with wheat flour, oats, a little yogurt, warm cinnamon and a dark chocolate coating, made lighter in fat and sized for two people.
+Simple coconut-forward Christmas cookies with wheat flour, oats, a touch of low-fat yogurt, warm cinnamon and a dark chocolate coating.
+Lightly sweetened, gently spiced, and perfectly sized for two people to enjoy through the festive days.

 Ingredients